-Before, it was easy to get overwhelmed by all of Google’s products.
+Before, it was easy to get overwhelmed by all the Google’s products out now.
 With this simplified rebrand, it’s easier to find what you need.

 This rebrand will put Google on the same level as Adobe and Oracle, who offer similar services.

 Think about the stats.
 As of January 2018, Google has converted 4 billion store visits from ad clicks.
 Google’s tools are powerful enough to generate extremely targeted leads to benefit your business, over and over again.

 This aspect will not change with this rebrand.
 Sridhar Ramaswamy, Google’s SVP of Ads, reassured everyone that “the underlying products are not changing.
 This is a better representation of what our products are and more importantly where they need to go.”